 Art pieces in this class must be comprised of at least three different media.
 No one medium can make up more than 40% of a piece.
 The piece should be either freestanding or should be prepared to be hung.
 It must be observable on at least three different sides.
 Originality and design are important concepts.
-Craft and preformed or assembled projects are not acceptable. (ie puzzle pieces and legos) Due to space limitations, any single exhibit in the Three-Dimensional Design/Mixed Media project should NOT exceed 30" x 48".
+Craft and preformed or assembled projects are not acceptable.
+Due to space limitations, any single exhibit in the Three-Dimensional Design/Mixed Media project should NOT exceed 48" x 48".